 Ultrasound for ovarian cancer

-This imaging technology uses sound waves to create an image of your internal organs, including the ovaries.
-The sound that tumors produce is different than healthy tissues, which helps us identify an ovarian tumor.
-We also use transvaginal Doppler ultrasound to measure increased blood flow to the ovaries, another indicator of cancerous tissue.
+This technology uses sound waves to create an image of your internal organs, including the ovaries, uterus and cervix.
+The sound waves that bounce off of cancerous tissue are different than those reverberating off of healthy tissue, allowing an ultrasound to differentiate between normal tissue and some tumors.
+We also use transvaginal ultrasound to measure increased blood flow to the ovaries, which may serve as another indicator of cancerous tissue.

 What is an ultrasound?